cth127/finance_qa_testbed/README.md

 - Set your text and question on ./input/input.json file (See input_sample.json file)
 - Set models to use on ./model.txt (You can find models from https://huggingface.co/models .
 Note that only QA models are allowed. )
-- Run run.py (You can use cuda by '-d cuda' argument. (default : cpu)
+- Run run.py (You can use cuda by '-d cuda' argument. (default : cpu))
+- You can delete parenthesis by '-p True' argument.
+Some model can work much better.

 ## Warning